Bitcoin is the oldest, biggest and most important of all cryptocurrencies.

 CoinJar’s digital currency exchange services are operated by CoinJar Australia Pty Ltd ACN 648 570 807, a registered digital currency exchange provider with AUSTRAC.

-CoinJar Card is a prepaid Mastercard® issued by EML Payment Solutions Limited ABN 30 131 436 532 AFSL 404131 pursuant to license by Mastercard Asia/Pacific Pte.
-Ltd. CoinJar Australia Pty Ltd is an authorised representative of EML Payment Solutions Limited.
+CoinJar Card is a prepaid Mastercard® issued by EML Payment Solutions Limited ABN 30 131 436 532 AFSL 404131 pursuant to license by Mastercard.
+CoinJar Australia Pty Ltd is an authorised representative of EML Payment Solutions Limited.
 We recommend you consider the Product Disclosure Statement and Target Market Determination before making any decision to acquire the product.
 Mastercard and the circles design are registered trademarks of Mastercard International Incorporated.